 5. Fiberglass Batt Insulation

 Fiberglass batts are a traditional yet highly effective insulation option.
 The North American Insulation Manufacturers Association recommends garage door insulation with fiberglass, as it can lead to energy savings of up to 20% on heating and cooling costs.
-Fiberglass batts are versatile to cut any size and shape of garage door.
+Fiberglass batts are versatile and can be cut to any size or shape of the garage door.

 Key Consideration: